36 Classic Iranian Dishes Among Traditional Foods

 Ingredients and Preparation

-Popular Types of Iranian Food
+Popular Types of Iranian Dishes

 Iranian dishes are delicacies encompassing the culinary tradition of Iran, which was historically known as Persia.
 Although the Persians are only one of the ethnic groups in Iran, their cooking substantially influences the country’s history.